xy-241/CS-Notes/content/OS/Process/Address Space.md

 ### Stack Frame
 - A section of the [[#Stack Segment]] dedicated to a **specific function call**
+- Except for the first frame, all frames contains the [[Memory Address]] of the previous stack frame, and the size of current stack frame which is used to adjust the [[Register#Stack Pointer]] to exclude the current stack frame from the stack segment when the function call of the current frame ends.
+The current stack frame will be overwritten when a new frame is added to the stack segment

 ### Stack Overflow
 - Happens when the **size of all the stack frame** is **over** the **default fixed size** of the stack segment